- General Questions

 Yes, the campus shuttle bus system is wheelchair accessible and all students are eligible to ride.
 Special Transit Services are provided by Capital Metro with the City of Austin.
 Arrangements must be made at least 24 hours in advance.
 To use this service, a student must apply with Capital Metro by calling 389-7435.

-Does SSD have special transportation that can take me from place to place on campus?
+Does SSD have transportation that can take me from place to place on campus?

 I am on crutches for a temporary injury.
 Can I get a special parking permit?

-Temporary disabled parking permits for students can be obtained at Parking and Transportation Services.
+Information about parking permits is available from Parking and Transportation Services (http://parking.utexas.edu/disability/).
 Call 471-7275 for more information.

 I have a temporary injury to my arm/hand.
 How can I take my tests?